YeyeyMC/PG29_YeisonMunoz_JSFrameworks_A1/README.md

 ## How to Run the Project

 1. Clone the repository from GitHub
-2. Open the project folder in your code editor
+2. Open the cmd for each folder (frontend and backend)
-3. Install dependencies
+3. Install dependencies (npm install)
-4. Run the development server
+4. Run the development server (npm run dev)
 5. Open the local URL shown in the terminal in your browser

 ## What Was Implemented